 After having tasted the different cheeses with the wine and port, you have to find your way back to the entrance of the Reypenaer cheese warehouse.
 Be aware of the hatches in the floor, if you fall through the hole and land on top of a cheese, this has severe consequences to the maturing process and taste of the Dutch golden treat.

 There is much more to see, hear, feel, taste in the Reypenaer cheese warehouse and in Woerden.
-I would therefore like to invite you to join the Culture & Cheese Tour Woerden, a full all senses experience.
+I would therefore like to invite you to join the City & Cheese Tour Woerden, a full all senses experience.